On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Some orthogonal arrays

 In general, it is possible to generate functions $f_i$ starting from homogeneous polynomials in $n+1$ variables and considering the action of a suitable subgroup of the projective group $\PGL{n+1}{q}$.
 Recall that, the image $V(f)^g$ of $V(f)$ under the action of an element $g\in \PGL{n+1}{q}$ is a variety $V(f^g)$ of $\Sigma$, associated with the polynomial $f^g$.
 In~\cite{FuMi2}, the authors used a subgroup of $\PGL{4}{q}$, in order to obtain suitable quadratic functions in $4$ variables; then, the domain $\cW$ of these functions was appropriately restricted to a set of $q^3$ representatives, thus producing an orthogonal array of type $OA(q^3,q^2,q,2)$.

-Here, we construct a simple $OA(q^{5},q^{4}, q,2)=\cA_0 $, with entries in $\GF{q}$ using the above procedure with forms related to the BM quasi-Hermitian varieties $\cM_{a,b}$.
+Here, we construct a simple $OA(q^{5},q^{4}, q,2)=\cA_0 $, with entries in $\GF{q}$, $q>2$ an even prime power, using the above procedure with forms related to the BM quasi-Hermitian varieties $\cM_{a,b}$.
 To do this we look into the action of a large subgroup of $\PGL{4}{q^2}$ on a set of BM quasi-Hermitian varieties in $\PG(3,q^2)$.

 As seen before, $\cM_{a,b}$ has the same affine points as the variety $\cB_{a,b}$ associated to the form